duellal/web-guided-project-components-1/README.md

 - Reusable peice of code that represents a section of the user interface
     - ex: modal, button, checkbox, accordion (text that comes down from an arrow/button), content switcher, date picker, dropdown, etc.
 - made up of html, css, and javascript

+Reusable code:
+- a function that takes in data and producing things in the user interface (UI)